Vikkanda/C-Projects/A2/bug-report.md

 2. **What bug does the original code have?**

 C:/Users/User/Desktop/CPPProjects/Section4/A2_Q1/main.cpp:9:9: error: scalar object 'selection' requires one element in initializer
      int selection {1,2,3,4};
          ^~~~~~~~~

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**

+I decided to deviate from this approach entirely, however the issue I was facing was that I was trying to use four integers to define "selection, however I did not have any element declared.
+I thought that the variable would automatically know that there were 4 elements as I was defining 4 values.

 4. **How to correct the bug?**

+In this specific case this bug is corrected by removing the  the "1,2,3,4" from the "int selection" statment.
+I could have corrected this statement by declaring [4] elements in my array declaration.

 5. **The corresponding bug-free code or code snippet is:**